Andyyyy64/tRPC-Boundary-Inspector/README.md

 # Basic scan
 trpc-boundary-inspector .

-# Show all hotspots with detailed call locations
-trpc-boundary-inspector . --all --details

-# Collapse duplicate calls in the same file
-trpc-boundary-inspector . --details --collapse

-# Ignore specific directories
-trpc-boundary-inspector . -I node_modules .next
 ```

 ## Why?

-tRPC is powerful because it makes server functions feel like local ones.
-However, this abstraction can lead to:

-1. **Unintended Waterfalls**: Calling multiple `useQuery` hooks during render, causing sequential network requests.
-2. **Boundary Confusion**: Losing track of whether code runs on the server or client, leading to unnecessary communication.
-3. **Runtime Errors**: Accidental calls to Node.js-only procedures from the Edge Runtime.
+tRPC is powerful, but its abstraction can make it easy to lose track of where network communication is actually happening.
 This tool visualizes the "structure before the accident," supporting healthier architectural decisions.